csarevalo/Flutter-App-Simple-Calculator/README.md

 While researching for ways to build application across multiple platforms I came across flutter, which used *dart* to program application in various systems using one language: dart.
 This seemed appeal as opposed to learning various code languages to create a simple app across devices.
 This is my first Flutter application, with primary objection of becoming familiar with the widget structure of flutter and dart syntax.

 ## App Intro
 The goal of this Flutter project is to develop a calculator app with simple features.
 It can perform multiplication, division, addition, and subtraction.
 It also handles decimal numbers, as well as negative numbers.
+[Try it yourself](https://csarevalo.github.io/Flutter-Apps-Simple-Calculator/)!

 ### Features
 Some key features include: history, raw number, and main display.